-Lost and found articles are hung up on clothing racks in our entryway.
-The office will dispose of any articles that have not been claimed on a quarterly basis.
-Clothing not claimed will be washed and donated.
-You can help to reduce lost articles by putting your child's name in them - especially shirts, purses, lunch boxes, and jackets.
+Lost and found articles are turned in at the cafeteria.
+We will donate or dispose of any articles that have not been claimed at the end of each nine weeks.
+You can help prevent articles from becoming lost by putting your name on them - especially shirts, purses, lunch boxes, and jackets.